17shasvatj/celebvhq-flow-matching/README.md

 ## Technical details
 Used a 381M parameter video Diffusion Transformer with 20 layers and 16 attention heads as the backbone.
 Trained with rectified flow matching.
 For sampling used Euler ODE solver with 50 steps.
-It was latent flow matching, so the pretrained Stable Diffusion VAE was used to encode 256x256x3 frames into 32x32x4 latent resolution.
+It was latent flow matching, so the pretrained Stable Diffusion VAE was used to encode 256x256x3 frames into 32x32x4 latent resolution (and decode them after).

 ## Generated samples (epoch 159, unconditional)